-The creation of synthetic speech has been a challenge and a striving effort since forever in the human history.
+The creation of synthetic speech has been a challenge and a striving effort since forever in human history.
 From around mid-1970s to early 1980s computer operating systems began implementing speech technologies and text into voice over audio found its place in the mainstream.
 The popular example of its early implementation was set by the famous physicist Stephen Hawking when he first used it for his voice in 1983.
 As the then two-way paging industry started using it, they realized the voice sounded natural however it lacked perfection.

 This revolutionary invention has evolved from supporting user interfaces formerly limited to text interactions, to support audio interactions by coupling with voice recognition.
-TTS technology turned out as a cost-effective and speedy option for voice over(VO) production and in the future it seems that is going to dominate VO applications that require localization.
+TTS technology turned out as a cost-effective and speedy option for voice over(VO) production and in the future, it seems that it is going to dominate VO applications that require localization.
 Today an innate synthesized speech has been adopted by numerous people.
 Let us explore why.